atu-se/atu.innomadic.com/courses/flat/lectures/lecture9.md

 2. Scan right to the next # and place a second mark on top of it.
 If no # is encountered before a blank symbol, only x~1~ was present, so accept.

+# M4 Informal Description

 3. By zig-zagging, compare the two strings to the right of the marked #s.
 If they are equal, reject .

-# M4 Informal Description

 4. Move the rightmost of the two marks to the next # symbol to the right.
 If no # symbol is encountered before a blank symbol, move the leftmost mark to the next # to its right and the rightmost mark to the # after that.

+# M4 Informal Description

-This time, if no # is available for the rightmost mark, all the strings have been compared, so accept .
+5. This time, if no # is available for the rightmost mark, all the strings have been compared, so accept .
-5. Go to stage 3.”
+6. Go to stage 3.”